FLORIDA ASSOCIATION OF GENETIC COUNSELORS

 4.2 NUMBER AND SELECTION OF DIRECTORS.
 The Board of Directors shall consist of the elected officers including the President, President-Elect, Secretary, and Treasurer, as well as a Member at Large and other committee chairs or members as the Board of Directors shall from time to time determine.
-The board shall have a minimum of four and maximum of ten members.
-There shall be four elected officers on the Board of Directors (collectively, the “Executive Officers”): President, President-Elect, Secretary, and Treasurer, whose duties are outlined in Article V. A Member at Large may also be appointed to serve in an advisory role on the Board of Directors.
+The board shall have a minimum of four and maximum of twenty members.
+There shall be four elected officers on the Board of Directors (collectively, the “Executive Officers”): President, President-Elect, Secretary, and Treasurer, whose duties are outlined in Article V. A Member at Large will be appointed to serve in an advisory role on the Board of Directors.
+The Executive Officers will vote annually on committee chair and other appointees to the Board of Directors.
+The Member at Large will serve as the tie breaker if necessary.

 4.3 TERMS.
 The office of President, President-Elect, Secretary, and Treasurer will be held for two years.
 Upon expiration of the two-year period, the President-Elect shall automatically assume the position of President for the purposes of stability and continuity with respect to the governance of the corporation.
 Any other board members, and the Member at Large, will hold single year terms.

 4.4.
 BOARD ELECTION.
 New directors shall be elected by the voting representatives of members, excluding the office of President, which will be held by the transitioning President-Elect.
 Directors will be elected by a simple majority vote of the members at the annual meeting.
 Electronic/absentee ballot submission may be made available for members not present at the annual meeting or in the event the annual meeting is not held.
 Any full member can nominate a candidate to the slate of nominees by electronic submission to the Secretary one month prior to the annual meeting.

 4.5 REMOVAL.
 Any director may be removed from office with or without cause at any annual or special meeting of the members by the affirmative majority vote of the members of the corporation or by affirmative majority of the Directors then serving.